eliasrhoden/eliasrhoden.github.io/_posts/2025-06-15-Measurement Test-indicator.md

 In a typical machine shop dial test indicators are widely used, for checking alignment, concentricity and general measurements.
 Often classical mechanical ones are used, but today there also exist digital ones.

-One example is the TESA Twin 10, I would say that the biggest benefit is that you don’t need to have the display where the measurement probe is.
+One example is the TESA Twin T10, I would say that the biggest benefit is that you can place the display at a distance (how long the cable is), maybe outside of the machine cover and more easily read the results.

 ![](/assets/images/lvdt/tesa_twin_t10.jpg)